spindle-health/spindle-token/docs/guides/custom-tokens.md

 # <a name="custom-protocol"></a> Custom Protocols

 The core of the OPPRL protocol is a set of specific data flows that produce tokens from sets of PII attributes using various cryptographic functions.
-In the spindle-token library, these data flows are provided by implementations of the `TokenProtocol` interface.
+In the spindle-token library, these data flows are provided by implementations of the `TokenProtocol` and `TokenProtocolFactory` interfaces.